MartyDickerson/MartyDickerson/README.md

 Labs and documentation from my SOC analyst journey

-Programming projects that blend cybersecurity and development
+Programming projects that blend cybersecurity and development-->

 📚 Always learning, always building.
 <!--I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
 I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 600k subscribers.